Wroclaw - guide Poland

 Weather

 In spring, average temperatures range from 5°C in March to 15°C in May.
-Light but unpredictable precipitation occurs, so we recommend carrying an umbrella or raincoat with you at all times.
+There is light but unpredictable rainfall, so we recommend carrying an umbrella or raincoat with you at all times.
+Nature comes to life, parks and gardens start to bloom, and tourists and locals alike can enjoy walks and outdoor activities.

-Autumn begins with pleasant temperatures in September (around 15-20 °C) and gradually cools down to 5-10 °C in November.
-Autumn can be wet and foggy.
+Autumn starts with pleasant temperatures in September (around 15-20°C) and gradually cools down to 5-10°C in November.
+Autumn can be damp and foggy.
+On the other hand, the autumn colors transform the city into a picturesque landscape, which is a great time for photography and walking.

 Famous personalities associated with Wroclaw